Resident Evil (2002 video game): Legacy

 Resident Evil is often regarded as one of the greatest and most visually impressive games in the series.
 According to IGN, the game's graphics "became the new standard by which all future installments in the series would be compared."
 In 2009, Official Nintendo Magazine ranked the game 43rd in a list of greatest Nintendo games.
 Digital Spy writer Liam Martin remarked that the game is "the definitive version of a true classic" and that it still looked "fantastic" nearly 13 years after it was first released.
-Although the game received critical acclaim, it sold worse than expected.
-As a result, Mikami and Capcom decided that subsequent games in the Resident Evil series would shift away from the survival horror genre and incorporate more action-based elements, starting with Resident Evil 4 in 2005.
+In Capcom's 2003 Annual Report the company stated that the game had "made good sales" and viewed the game's commercial performance favorably.
+Despite this, Mikami was disappointed with sales numbers which drove the decision that subsequent games in the Resident Evil series would shift away from the survival horror genre and incorporate more action-based elements, starting with Resident Evil 4 in 2005.
 Before that happened, Capcom developed Resident Evil Zero, a direct prequel using the same graphics engine and released in late 2002.